RobinRibaric/Chat-App-Client-With-Typescript-Socket.io-and-React/README.md

 How to use:
   1. Clone or download repository.
   2. Cd into Client folder and run npm install.
-  3. Run npm start to start app.
-  4. Run the server.
+  3..
+Run the server.
 Link to server and instructions: (https://github.com/RobinRibaric/Chat-App-Server-with-Express-Socket.io-and-Typescript)
+  4. Run npm start to start app.
   5. Go to localhost:3000.
   6. Happy chatting!